Legoota/personal-website/content/work/urban/helsinki-3.md

 ## Helsinki 3

-Last series of pictures from my Helsinki trip.
+Last series of pictures from our Helsinki trip.
 Some other great pieces of architecture:
  - Second picture is the Finnish Parliament (*Eduskusta*)
  - Third picture depicts the *Vesikko* submarine, it was taken on the island of *Suomenlinna*